MicrosoftDocs/memdocs/sccm/core/servers/manage/configuring-reporting.md

 Before you can install the reporting services point in a Configuration Manager site, install and configure SQL Server Reporting Services on the target site system.
 For more information, see [Install SQL Server Reporting Services](https://docs.microsoft.com/sql/reporting-services/install-windows/install-reporting-services).

+### Verify SQL Server Reporting Services installation

 Use the following procedure to verify that SQL Server Reporting Services is installed and running correctly.

 1. Go to the **Start** menu on the site system, and open **Reporting Services Configuration Manager**.
 You may find it in the **Configuration Tools** section of the **Microsoft SQL Server** group.